paritytech/polkadot/roadmap/implementors-guide/guide.md

 This is implemented as a gossip system. `StartWork` and `StopWork` are used to determine the set of current relay chain heads.
 Neighbor packet, as with other gossip subsystems, is a set of current chain heads.
 Only accept bitfields relevant to our current heads and only distribute bitfields to other peers when relevant to their most recent neighbor packet.
 Check bitfield signatures in this module and accept and distribute only one bitfield per validator.

-When receiving a bitfield either from the network or from a `DistributeBitfield` message, forward it along to the block authorship (provisioning) subsystem for potential inclusion in a block.
+When receiving a bitfield either from the network or from a `DistributeBitfield` message, forward it along to the Provisioner subsystem for potential inclusion in a block.

 ----